-Under the EPC, and correspondingly in the UK under section 2(4) of the Patents Act 1977, there are certain limited exceptions which remove from the "state of the art" material which would otherwise form part of it.
-In the UK, the following matter disclosed during the six months prior to filing is so excluded: (a) a matter which is disclosed due to, or disclosed in consequence of, the matter having been obtained unlawfully or in breach of confidence by any person, which is directly or indirectly derived from the inventor; and (b) a matter which is disclosed due to, or disclosed as a consequence of, the inventor displaying the invention at a designated "international exhibition".
+Under the European Patent Convention, and correspondingly in the UK under section 2(4) of the Patents Act 1977, there are certain limited exceptions which remove from the "state of the art" material which would otherwise form part of it.
+In the UK, the following, disclosed during the six months prior to filing, is so excluded: (i) matter which is disclosed due to, or disclosed in consequence of, it having been obtained unlawfully or in breach of confidence by any person, which is disclosed due to, or disclosed as a consequence of, the inventor displaying the invention at a designated "international exhibition".
 In the latter case, the applicant must, to benefit from the "grace period", file a statement and evidence relating to the disclosure at the international exhibition.